 COVID-19 Housing Information

-WWU has announced that students will need COVID vaccine clearance to live on campus fall quarter.
+WWU requires all students to be COVID cleared before living on campus.
 This means students will either submit proof of vaccine completion or submit a COVID vaccine exemption form.

 For vaccination info, visit the Student Health Center website.

 Contact us at 360-650-6565 or email@example.com.

 Housing works closely with University, local and state health officials to stay up to date on COVID-19 best practices and safety guidelines.
 For more information, on testing in the residence halls, visit Campus Virus Testing.

 All students living on campus should self-isolate in their room for five days when testing positive for COVID.
 Students also have the option to return to their permanent residence to isolate.
 Students who need to move to isolation (high-risk students) or who have a strong desire to quarantine away from roommates will be offered isolation/quarantine housing in Birnam Wood on a case-by-case basis and as space allows.